 Options.
-Options provide for the right to purchase Common Stock at a specified price, and usually will become exercisable in the discretion of the GNC Committee in one or more installments after the grant date.
+Options provide for the right to purchase shares of our common stock at a specified price, and usually will become exercisable in the discretion of the GNC Committee in one or more installments after the grant date.
 The GNC Committee will determine the acceptable forms of consideration for exercising an option, including the method of payment, to the extent permitted by applicable law.

 Options may be granted for any term specified by the GNC Committee, but shall not exceed ten years.
-Options may not be granted at an exercise price that is less than the fair market value of our Common Stock on the date of grant.
-For purposes of the Plan, fair market value is defined as the closing price for our Common Stock on any established stock exchange or on a national market system on the day of determination, if our Common Stock is so listed.
-If our Common Stock is not listed, the value of the Common Stock will be determined as the GNC Committee may determine in good faith.
+Options may not be granted at an exercise price that is less than the fair market value of our common stock on the date of grant.
+For purposes of the Plan, fair market value is defined as the closing price for our common stock on any established stock exchange or on a national market system on the day of determination, if our common stock is so listed.
+If our common stock is not listed, the value of the common stock will be determined as the GNC Committee may determine in good faith.

-Options may take two forms, nonstatutory options ("NSOs") and ISOs.
+Options may take two forms, nonstatutory options, or NSOs, and ISOs.
 ISOs will be designed to comply with the provisions of the Code and will be subject to certain restrictions contained in the Code in order to qualify as ISOs.
 Among such restrictions, ISOs must:

-- have an exercise price not less than the fair market value of Common Stock on the date of grant, or if granted to certain individuals who own or are deemed to own at least 10% of the total combined voting power of all of our classes of stock ("10% shareholders"), then such exercise price may not be less than 110% of the fair market value of Common Stock on the date of grant; - be granted only to our employees and employees of our subsidiary entities; - expire within a specified time following the option holder's termination of employment; - · be exercised within ten years after the date of grant, or with respect to 10% shareholders, no more than five years after the date of grant; and - not be first exercisable for more than \$100,000 worth of value, determined based on the exercise price.
+- have an exercise price not less than the fair market value of our common stock on the date of grant, or if granted to certain individuals who own or are deemed to own at least 10% of the total combined voting power of all of our classes of stock ("10% shareholders"), then such exercise price may not be less than 110% of the fair market value of our common stock on the date of grant; - be granted only to our employees and employees of our subsidiary entities; - expire within a specified time following the option holder's termination of employment; - be exercised within ten years after the date of grant, or with respect to 10% shareholders, no more than five years after the date of grant; and - not be first exercisable for more than \$100,000 worth of value, determined based on the exercise price.